ropensci/roweb3/archetypes/newsletter/index.md

 <!-- to be curated manually -->

 <!-- Can use same coworking text every month and ping Steffi to ask if there are any special guests to add -->
 Join us for social coworking & office hours monthly on 1st Tuesdays!
-Hosted by Steffi LaZerte and Nick Tierney.
+Hosted by Steffi LaZerte  and various community hosts.
 Everyone welcome.
 No RSVP needed.
 Consult our [Events](/events) page to find your local time and how to join.

 Find out about more [events](/events).